 On September 14, 2017, the CCC approved an updated and digitized LCP Post-Certification Permit and Appeal Jurisdiction Map for the City of Santa Barbara.
 The map replaces the existing map previously approved in 1991 and depicts geographic areas within the City of Santa Barbara where the CCC retains coastal development permit authority, where the City of Santa Barbara has coastal development permit authority, and where coastal development permits approved by the City of Santa Barbara may be appealed to the CCC.

 The CCC’s Round 1 Local Coastal Program Local Assistance Grant Program partially funded the Coastal Land Use Plan (LUP) Update.
 Over the past four years, the City consulted extensively with the CCC staff to develop a new Coastal LUP that aligns with the California Coastal Act and the local priorities of the City.
 This project was initiated by the City in 2013 with background research and documentation, and, due to the extensive consultation process between the City and the CCC, extended longer than originally anticipated.
-City approval and adoption of the Draft Coastal LUP is anticipated in summer 2018, to be followed by submittal to the CCC for certification.
+The Draft Coastal LUP was adopted by City Council in August, 2018, and has been submittal to the CCC for certification.

 The CCC’s Round 3 Local Coastal Program Local Assistance Grant Program (2016) is partially funding a Sea Level Rise Adaptation Plan that will identify the City’s vulnerabilities and possible actions to prepare for and adapt to the impacts of sea level rise.
-This project was initiated in early 2018 and will conclude with a package of draft LCP Amendments in spring 2019, for subsequent submittal to the CCC for certification.
+This project was initiated in early 2018 and will conclude with a package of draft LCP Amendments in Fall/Winter 2019, for subsequent submittal to the CCC for certification.